 According to her, whether you have one kid or a bunch of them, organization and discipline are the keys to be able to manage both career and childcare.
 Allowing your kids to do the same thing and sending them to the same school, if possible near your workplace, can save you a lot of time.
 Disciplining the kids and giving them responsibilities, like sharing in household chores and looking after the little ones, are essential to be able to run the household with fewer worries.

-Another way for things to work out for a career woman is to live near family.
+As also suggested in family websites like Famlu, FamilyTreeMagazine and FamilyHype, another way for things to work out for a career woman is to live near family.
 It doesn’t only make the children close to their grandparents and other relatives, but you will have more peace of mind when you have to go on an unplanned business trip.

 No matter how busy life gets, never forget to take care of yourself.
 A well-equipped woman knows how to care for herself, is aware that she, too, needs to relax, sleep, maintain a proper diet, and take time alone to rejuvenate and revitalize her used up energy.
 That way, you will not get easily exhausted and will remain that creative and happy career woman, mother, and wife all at the same time, roles which you always wanted to fulfill.